software-mansion/starknet.py/docs/migration_guide.rst

 of creating transactions through clients:

 ``Client.deploy`` and ``Client.declare`` no longer accept contract source as their input.
 Instead they require a prepared transactions.
-These can be created using :ref:`Transactions` module
+These can be created using ``Transactions`` module

 .. code-block:: python